 What about sharing on LinkedIn, Facebook, or Twitter?
 Go ahead!
 This can help with awareness and might even help Google realize that your release is an important piece of content.

 Go and do great things

 There you have it.
 While you shouldn’t expect magic from your news releases, they can help SEO and there are ways to optimize them.
-If you’d like to know more about SEO, check out our top four B2B SEO secrets.
 If you have any questions about anything, we’re always ready to help.